Set 32 · Study 1 / 5

 to look like or be like something or someone

-They did not look like each other when they were kids but as the years passed they have started to resemble each other more.
+They did not look alike as children, but over the years they have come to resemble each other.

 Synonyms: take after, mirror, mimic